crc0507/academic-kickstart/content/post/termproject/term_project.md

 #### rate as 5 for numbers from 9 to 10;

 #### After loading all the data to the jupyter, I did some pre-processing including text cleaning, tokenization and remove stopwords.
+#### Our data is often confusing and unintuitive.
+Therefore, we always have to pre-process the data in a series, which makes the data format more standardized and the content more reasonable.
+Common data preprocessing methods are: fill in the null value, remove the outliers, data cleaning, tokenization, remove stopwords and so on.

 ```python